 Leeds College of Building is one of seven colleges within West Yorkshire, who are part of the West Yorkshire Consortium of Colleges (WYCC).
-The consortium was set up to operate on behalf of the further education colleges in the region, to deliver training, predominantly funded by the European Social Fund (ESF), and now the Department for Education (DfE) and WYCA.

-The College was a founding member of the Leeds Learning Alliance, which is a Trust formed by like-minded Leeds educational organisations based upon a shared commitment to inclusion, close collaboration, and high-level ambition.
-Members of the alliance include Leeds City Council, Leeds Trinity University, Luminate Education Group, Leeds Rhinos Foundation, Carr Manor Community School, Bankside Primary School, Ahead Partnership, Wetherby High School.

-We are a member of the Leeds Inclusive Anchors Network, which is a group of the City's largest (mainly) public sector employers.
-They come together and focus on areas where they can make a difference for people as an employer, through procurement, service delivery or as a civic partner.
-Anchors are locally rooted, have high spend, provide vital services and are influencers, enablers, and champions within the City.
-There are 14 anchor institutions in Leeds.
+The consortium was set up to operate on behalf of the further education colleges in the region, to deliver training, predominantly funded by the European Social Fund (ESF), and now Department for Education (DfE) and WYCA.
+The College was a founding member of the Leeds Learning Alliance, which is a Trust formed by likeminded Leeds educational organisations based upon a shared commitment to inclusion, close collaboration, and high-level ambition.
+Members of the alliance include Leeds City Council, Leeds Trinity University, Luminate Education Group, Leeds Rhinos Foundation, Carr Manor Community School, Bankside Primary School, Ahead Partnership & Wetherby High.
+We are a member of the Leeds Inclusive Anchors Network, which is a group of the city's largest (mainly) public sector employers.
+They come together and focus on areas where they can make a difference for people as an employer, through procurement, through service delivery or as a civic partner.
+Anchors are locally rooted, have high spend, provide vital services and are influencers, enablers, and champions within the city.
+There are 13 anchor institutions in Leeds.
 These are Leeds College of Building, Leeds Teaching Hospitals NHS, Leeds Beckett University, Leeds City College, Leeds and York Partnership Foundation NHS Trust, University of Leeds, Leeds Community Healthcare NHS Trust, Leeds Trinity University, Leeds City Council, NHS Digital, Yorkshire Water, British Library and Northern Gas Networks.
+LCB has contributed to the development of the LSIP, with the Chamber of Commerce.
+The Principal and CEO sits on the leadership group for the Chamber and is on the Steering Committee for the LSIP.